 not guaranteed to be there at all times.

-area, with additional parking along the road; portable toilets.
-Ranger staff
+area, with additional parking along the road; portable toilets; and a small

-patrol the area during the day but are not guaranteed to be there at all times.
+area during the day but are not guaranteed to be there at all times.
+Telstra is

-Telstra is the only mobile phone service provider on the mountain.
-Upgraded
+the only mobile phone service provider on the mountain.
+Upgraded phone

 During winter the car park at the Gorge Day Visitor

 Area is not cleared by Vic Roads and at times access is restricted to foot